alexeyantropov/ssh-interview/README.md

 I think the better way is using a similar service where the candidate may connect via SSH and get a set of tasks for online solving by their hands.
 The interviewers could see the candidate's terminal (w/o screen sharing) and may give some advice or may interact with the remote session.

-# What a solution I see for the problem
+# A solution that I see for the problem

 (There're my thoughts and a small technical task.
 May be like the White Paper in FAANG companies).

 The solution (or the product) should be maximum portable and independent from the environment.
 What follows from this?
 I can't use VMs images because the images depend on cloud providers.
 And I can use only open software and services (w/o the internals from my company e.g.)
-Good idea is using Docker and Docker Compose.
+A good idea is using Docker and Docker Compose.
 But I need privileged containers for tools like strace (the ptrace syscall) or ip (a network namespace creation).
 In general it isn't a problem.

+# Unanswered questions

+Should it use only an operating system image and docker-compose?
+Or does it have to build docker images that everybody could run?
+The second way avoids to run a package manager (like yum) to install software each time and saves a lot of time.
+But the first is faster during the developing process and I could get a minimal working model really soon.